If there is one thing parents today want more than ever, it’s simply this – answers.

 - Motor Tone + Coordination: Every pediatric development expert knows that if gross and fine motor delays set in, then that child is more likely to struggle with brain-based neurosensory challenges of all sorts later in life.

-- Digestive Motility + Function: When subluxation is present, it often slows digestive motility, disrupts absorption and assimilation, and limits the gut’s ability to properly detox and eliminate – which is now a much bigger deal in the toxic world our kids are growing up in.
+- Digestive Motility + Function: When subluxation is present, it often slows digestive motility, disrupts absorption and assimilation, and limits the gut’s ability to detoxify and eliminate properly, which is now a much bigger deal in the toxic world our kids are growing up in.

 - Immune Function + Inflammation: When subluxation sets in, so does sympathetic dominance, leading to a pro-inflammatory and hyper-inflammatory state throughout the entire body, along with general immune system suppression and dysfunction.